The war is over.

 The dead have been buried.
 The traitors have been punished.
 People feel more alive than they have in a long time.
 They are ready to start again.

-Lulu Raczka’s searing adaptation hands the reins of Sophocles’ classic text to the young people at the heart of the play creating something messy, irreverent and vital.
+Lulu Raczka’s searing adaptation hands the reins of Sophocles’ classic text to the young sisters at the heart of the play creating something messy, irreverent and vital.

 Antigone is supported by Arts Council England.